opendilab/DI-engine-docs/source/hands_on/impala.rst

 Key Equations
 ---------------------------
-Loss used in Impala is similar to that in PPO, A2C and other value function actor-critic model.
-All of them comes from ``policy_loss``,\
+Loss used in Impala is similar to that in PPO, A2C and other value function actor-critic models.
+All of them come from ``policy_loss``,\
 ``value_loss`` and ``entropy_loss``, with respect to some carefully chosen weights, i.e.:

 .. math::